-It is important for the junior AFL Football player to eat well every day - not just on game days.
-The foods they eat on a day-to-day basis helps develop the ability to store fuel in their muscles, maximise their growth and development and prepare them for performing at their best on match day.
+It is important for the junior Netball player to eat well every day - not just on game days or before a tournament or carnival.
+The foods they eat on a day to day basis help develop the ability to store (carbohydrates) glycogen in their muscles, maximise their growth and development and prepare them for performing at their best on game day.

-Active children need constant refuelling and cooling.
-Their nutrition needs are particularly important as they must meet requirements for not only their physical activity, but also their growth and development and overall health and wellbeing.
+Active children need constant refuelling and hydrating.
+Their nutrition needs are particularly important as they must meet requirements for not only their physical activity, but also their growth and development as well as overall health and wellbeing.

-The junior AFL player will play better, for longer and recover quicker from training and competition when they are well fuelled.
-A player who is not giving adequate consideration to their diet when choosing meals and snacks, may become tired, irritable and lethargic, and may even struggle to maintain interest and enjoyment in sport.
+The junior Netball player will play better, for longer and recover quicker from training and games when they are well fuelled.
+A player who is not giving adequate consideration to their diet when choosing meals and snacks may become tired, irritable and lethargic, and may even struggle to maintain interest and enjoyment in sport.